The Guest (2014 American film): Plot

-Spencer and Laura Peterson, with their children Luke and Anna, are coping with the loss of their eldest son, Caleb, to the war in Afghanistan.
+Spencer and Laura Peterson, with their children Luke and Anna, are coping with the loss of their elder son, Caleb, to the war in Afghanistan.
 They are visited by David Collins, a former U.S. Army sergeant who claims he was Caleb's best friend.
 He tells the family he wanted to visit them as a way to help Caleb take care of them.
 He is polite and friendly, and Laura invites him to stay as long as he wishes.

-David hears of Spencer's troubles at work, and he sees Luke return home with a bruise on his face, caused by bullies at school.
+David hears of Spencer's troubles at work, and he sees Luke return home with a bruise on his face, caused by homophobic bullies at school.
 The next day, David and Luke follow the bullies to a bar, where David beats them up.
 He then uses his knowledge of the law, as well as a bribe, to convince the bartender not to tell anyone.
 That evening, David goes to a Halloween party with a reluctant Anna, where he makes a good impression with her friends, and later saves her friend Kristen from her violent ex-boyfriend.
 David and Kristen have sex, then David asks Anna's friend Craig where he can buy a gun.
 On their way home, Anna offers to make David a mix CD.

 David gives Luke advice on dealing with bullies and gives him his butterfly knife.
 He meets Craig and his friend to buy the gun, but kills them and steals their weapons.
 When a suspicious Anna calls the military base to ask about David, she is told that he presumably died a week earlier.
-The call alerts a private corporation called the KPG, headed by Major Carver, who assembles a special forces team and heads for Peterson's home.
+The call alerts a private corporation called the KPG, headed by Major Carver, who assembles a special forces team and heads for the Peterson's home.
 Anna then learns about Craig's death, and that her boyfriend Zeke has been blamed for it.
 It is revealed that Spencer's boss died under mysterious circumstances, giving Spencer the promotion he always wanted.
 Anna asks Luke to research the numbers David has called on his phone.